-Students should apply for graduation during the semester of planned graduation and must apply no later than the dates specified on the University Registrar Services website.
-Students can apply for graduation online through MyASU or in-person through the ASU Graduation Office, located in the university registrar services locations.
+Students should apply for graduation during the semester of planned graduation and must apply no later than the deadline specified for that term.
 Students must have an approved iPOS on file before applying for graduation.

 Plan of study

 To graduate in a timely manner, students should follow a plan of study.
 See below for sample plans.
 Deviation from a plan of study should be discussed with the graduate support coordinator and program director.
 Failure to follow a plan of study may result in delayed graduation.